nuxt-modules/prismic/README.md

 Replace all on all files (README.md, CONTRIBUTING.md, bug_report.md, package.json):
 - @nuxtjs/prismic
-- Easily connect your Nuxt.js application to your content hosted on Prismic
+- Easily connect your Nuxt 3 application to your content hosted on Prismic
 - nuxt-community/prismic-module
 - prismic-module